arifulmrislam/Deploy-PostgreSQL-fully-manageable-database-for-Thingboard/README.md

-# Deploy PostgreSQL fully manageable database for Thingboard
+# Deploy PostgreSQL fully manageable database for Thingsboard

 I installed things board community version in `Dell Server` locally and use `PostgreSQL` database.
 In working period I generate some question and try to make a note for future understanding.